The Jenu Kuruba

 Tribal Voice: ’We will kill you’ – that’s what they say

-Act now to help the Jenu Kuruba
+Act now to support the Jenu Kuruba

 Send an email to the Indian government and WCS